Guide to studying Archaeology

 - BSc Bioarchaeology

-- There are many joint honours opportunities for Archaeology students.
+There are also many joint honours opportunities for Archaeology students.

-There is a broad range of postgraduate options:
+There's a broad range of postgraduate options, including:

 - MA Archaeology